YNAB is based on four rules that have helped many subscribers stop living paycheck to paycheck and spend less money than they earn every single month.

 - Age your money: Stuck living paycheck to paycheck?
 By consistently spending less than you earn, you’ll work toward using last month’s pay on this month’s expenses.

-YNAB’s rules were a little confusing to me at first, but it all started to make sense once I started my free trial.
+YNAB’s rules were a little confusing to me at first, but it all made sense once I started my free trial.

 Before I share more about my 30 days of budgeting with YNAB, I want to point out that the trial doesn’t require you to enter a credit card and there’s a 100% money-back guarantee for paid customers.